 Houses in Multiple Occupation (HMO)

 In general terms an HMO is an entire house or flat which is let to 3 or more tenants who form 2 or more households and who share a kitchen, bathroom or toilet.
-This includes bedsit type property.
+This includes bedsit type properties.
 For a more detailed description of what constitutes an HMO or a household please see West Yorkshire Fire and Rescue Service Note For Guidance 27 – Houses In Multiple Occupation.

 Under the national mandatory licensing scheme an HMO must be licensed if it is a building consisting of three or more storeys and is occupied by five or more tenants in two or more households.
 However, HMOs which do not meet the licensing criteria must maintain adequate fire safety standards.
 Licensing is dealt with by the local housing authority.